spewil/spewil.github.io/about.md

 ---
 layout: page
-title: About
+title: about
 ---

 <p class="message">
-I'm not quite sure what I'm about, but I'm doing my best to figue that out.
+I'm not quite sure what you were expecting
 </p>